ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 missing data (e.g., using ``NaN`` values).

-SciSheets users interact directly with scisheet elements instead of primarily with a menu, as is done in spreadsheet systems.
+SciSheets users interact directly with scisheet elements instead of primarily with a menu, as is done in existing spreadsheet systems.
 A left click on a scisheet element results in a popup menu.
 For example,
 in Fig. :ref:`fig-columnpopup` we see the column popup for ``INV_S``.